hubert664/FLSTUDIOX/README.md

 This is for the  **fl studio logos**
 Copy the **Artwork** folder.
 Open your FL installation folder (the one you picked when installing), by default it should be in `C:\Program Files\Image Line\FL Studio N` or `C:\Program Files(x86)\Image Line\FL Studio N` (depends on the version) and paste in the **Artwork** folder
+You can set this up in FL Studio by going `View\Background\Set Image Wallpaper\Locate flx_wallpaper.png`

 ## Backup
 All the original Artwork images